 The choice of whether to use Amazon FBA (Fulfillment by Amazon) for your eCommerce store is not an easy one.
 The comprehensive fulfillment service seems attractive at first look.
 But there are downsides, some of which aren’t apparent at first.

 Just like understanding your customers and margins, this choice is about nuance.
 This guide will help you understand how FBA works and help you get started on the decision-making process.

 Amazon FBA allows businesses to focus primarily on sales and marketing for their online store.
 Amazon takes care of the storefront software while they build out the product pages on their site.
 When someone orders from their pages, Amazon will get the order and fulfill it.

 What’s great for the program is that it has expanded so Amazon FBA can be used to fulfill orders on your own website too.
-All sales channels can rely on Amazon to do the fulfillment, so there are fewer inventory concerns on your part.
+All sales channels can rely on Amazon to do the fulfillment, so there are fewer inventory management concerns on your part.

 This also means that Amazon has your goods in its warehouse.
 It can pick, pack, and ship the order once it arrives.
 In a limited sense, Amazon also provides customer service around the shipping aspect of things.
 It does not provide service around quality concerns.
 Amazon also applies its own shipping and returns policies in many cases, so it can control how some goods come back.

 This is called 3PL fulfillment services when a third-party does the order picking, packing, and shipping for you.
 All the acronym really means is that someone else is handling the operations.
 If your customer asks for tracking information, your partner will be the one that has it and should be willing to share it.

 Many small businesses and eCommerce businesses find that FBA provides a valuable service that’s a great value.
 Here are some of the most common features that business owners say they like about FBA.

 Growing a business can be difficult, especially as your costs fluctuate.
 Amazon FBA is transparent about your costs and provides easy estimation tools too.